 The project starting date and duration will be fixed in the Grant Agreement (Data Sheet, point 1).
 Normally the starting date will be after grant signature.
-Retroactive application can be granted exceptionally for duly justified reasons - but never earlier than the proposal submission date.
+A retroactive starting date can be granted exceptionally for duly justified reasons but never earlier than the proposal submission date.